cfdp/cfdp.dk/wp-content/plugins/sexybookmarks/readme.txt

 = 7.0.1.0 =
 * Huge update!
 Completely re-written from the ground up to be faster and with a new simple interface!
 Includes brand new Share button themes (including vertical share buttons!) and Related posts themes.
 Related Posts now come mobile optimized and responsive out of the box - Shareaholic automagically determines how many Related Posts to show given how much screen width it is given.
 You can now even customize your "You may also like" text and exclude URLs.

-= 6.1.3.5 =
-Several bug fixes and performance improvements.
-This is a highly recommended upgrade!

-= 3.2.3.1 =
-Fixed small bug with short URL function which caused it to fail if you do not have cURL enabled

-= 3.2.3 =
-Tested on several servers which still had issues with the past releases, and worked on each.
-You should feel more confident about upgrading to this version.

-= 3.2.1.2 =
-Bug fixes for persistent bugs that weren't fixed in v3.2.1.1

-= 3.2.1.1 =
-Bug fix release for all bugs that arose with v3.2

-= 3.2 =
-Finally integrated the sprite generator (long overdue) plus several critical performance bug fixes

-= 3.1 =
-The dynamic sprite generator has been completely rewritten from scratch, so this *should* be the final attempt at getting all of the inconsistencies and errors fixed in the v3 series that has caused so many problems so far.

-= 3.0.1 =
-Major bug fixes for v3.0 - Upgrade immediately if you've installed v3.0 as this will fix problems you probably haven't even noticed yet.
-Will need to go to Settings->SexyBookmarks and save settings again after upgrading.

-= 3.0 =
-Users whose servers have PHP5+ AND the PHPGD library installed will need to login to their dashboard (Settings -> SexyBookmarks) and click the "Save Changes" button upon upgrading to generate a dynamic image sprite based on your selection of networks.